-Whether your intent is to trade frequently or to purchase coins and hold them long term, this article provides insight into cryptocurrency and recommends four of the best crypto exchanges based on exchange score, average liquidity and trading volume.
+If you’re just getting started with investing in cryptocurrency, you may need some help navigating the exchange waters.
+Whether you intend to trade frequently or to purchase coins and hold them, this article recommends four of the best crypto exchanges based on exchange score, average liquidity and trading volume.

-4 of the Best Cryptocurrency Exchanges
+4 of the Best Crypto Exchanges

 The cryptocurrency space is rapidly growing, and crypto traders need a reliable source to track their assets.
 CoinMarketCap is the most referenced crypto asset price-tracking website worldwide.
 It provides investors with well-researched, unbiased and accurate information to make the most informed cryptocurrency buying and selling decisions.

 To understand how cryptocurrency exchanges are rated, you’ll want to know more about what each rating category means.

 - Exchange score: Cryptocurrency exchanges are ranked and scored based on their amount of web traffic, average liquidity, volume and legitimacy confidence level.
-These factors are weighted, and an exchange is assigned a score between 0.0 and 10.0.
+These factors are weighted, and the exchange is assigned a score between 0.0 and 10.0.

 - Average liquidity: Simply put, liquidity is the ability of a crypto asset to be converted to cash essentially on demand.
 The average liquidity of cryptocurrency can also be determined by its bid-ask spread, which is the difference between the best available price to buy or sell an asset.